towolf/towolf.github.com/docs/PsychStairCase/MinExpEntStair.markdown

 estimates of PSE and DL\).
 Throwing out trials for the staircase computation yields robustness without much cost.

-Another option would be to load a non\-uniform prior on the space of possible location/mean/PSE and dispersion/slope parameters \(known as mu and sigma respectively for a cumulative Gaussian \- see option 'loadprior'\).
+Another option would be to load a non-uniform prior on the space of possible location/mean/PSE and dispersion/slope parameters \(known as mu and sigma respectively for a cumulative Gaussian - see option 'loadprior'\).
 Probe sampling will then stay reasonable in early trials even if there were a couple bad responses.
-But this strategy is not as robust as using a random subset \-\- bad trials will continue to have an effect throughout.
+But this strategy is not as robust as using a random subset -- bad trials will continue to have an effect throughout.

 In absence of anything to base the optimal probe value on, the first